 - Garnish with thinly sliced apple and chopped green onion.

-t-rex chefs feel free to sub chicken stock and top soup with a little crumbled bacon [ahhh! the b-word!]
+t-rex chefs feel free to use chicken broth/stock and top soup with a little crumbled bacon.

 so… how was it?
 P spent the entire photoshoot stealing spoonfuls behind my back and I’m fairly certain the ginger licked his bowl clean….
 Success!
 I kept my standard herb/spice arsenal at bay to highlight the flavor of the apples and brie and literally had to hide a bowl for myself in the fridge to ensure that I’d get a bowl.
 I’m not sure how it’s possible for a soup to be both thick and hearty yet light and delicate… but I’ll take it!
 Actually I’ll take two!